 You'll find the information you need about successfully growing zucchini right here.
 Zucchini are easy to plant, easy to care for and easy to harvest.
 Most zucchini plants are abundant producers and it's not uncommon to get a dozen or more zucchini squash from each plant.
 They are one of the easiest summer squash varieties to grow and tolerate hot weather very well.
 Because they are so prolific and easy to grow, zucchini plants are a great way to introduce kids to vegetable gardening.
 Zucchini is best used fresh, but it can be frozen, dried or pickled as well.

 The process of growing zucchini in your garden usually begins with seeds, as transplants generally don't do well if their roots are disturbed.
+The seeds are typically planted in the spring, after all danger of frost has passed.
 The squash are usually harvested while they are still immature as the seeds are smaller and the flesh is more tender.
-Zucchini plants will continue to produce for several weeks as long as you keep picking them.
-If your family really loves zucchini, plan on growing one plant per person in your household.
+Zucchini plants will continue to produce for several weeks as long as they stay healthy and as long as you keep picking them.
+If your family really loves zucchini, plan on growing 1 plant per person in your household.
 You can also grow an extra zucchini plant and share the squash with your friends and neighbors.

 Click on the following links to learn more about growing your own zucchini.